ktty1220/gulp-packages/README.md

   'less',
   'coffee',
   'pleeease',
-  'minify-css',//MUST call it by pkg.minifyCss()
-  'html-minifier as minHtm',//call it by pkg.minHtm(),pkg.htmlMinifier DOESN'T work!
+  'minify-css',               // MUST call it by pkg.minifyCss() 'taskListing',              // CamelCase of package name, call it by pkg.taskListing() 'html-minifier as minHtm',  // call it by pkg.minHtm(), pkg.htmlMinifier DOESN'T work!
   'uglify',
   'rename',
   'watch',